 2017 A Level Results

-Our students celebrate another excellent set of outstanding A Level results, which year on year at King’s College in Soto de Viñuelas continue to improve, as reflected by the excellent A Level results of 2017.
+Our students celebrated another excellent set of outstanding A Level results in 2017, which year on year at King’s College in Soto de Viñuelas continue to improve.

 |Overall Pass Rate||99.8%||99.2%|

 |Papers graded A*||21.7%||20.4%|